Lesser yellowlegs: Distribution and habitat

 They migrate to the Gulf coast of the United States, the Caribbean, and south to South America.

 This species is a regular vagrant to western Europe; in Great Britain about five birds arrive each year, mostly between August and October, with the occasional individual overwintering.
 Their breeding habitat is clearings near ponds in the boreal forest region from Alaska to Quebec.

 Behavior and ecology

 Breeding

 The nest is a depression on dry mossy ground and is usually well hidden.
 The clutch is normally four eggs.
 These are buff or gray-brown and are covered in spots of various shades of brown.
 On average they measure 42 × 29 mm.
 They are incubated for 22-23 days by both sexes.
 Both parents brood and care for the precocial young which leave the nest a few hours after hatching.
 They can feed themselves on departure from the nest.
 They fly at 23 to 31 days.

 Food and feeding

-These birds forage in shallow water, sometimes using their bill to stir up the water.
-They mainly eat insects (such as flies, beetles, water boatmen and mayflies), small fish, crustaceans, aquatic worms, molluscs (such as snails), spiders and seeds.
+Lesser yellowlegs forage in shallow water, sometimes using their bill to stir up the water.
+They mainly eat insects (such as flies, beetles, water boatmen, and mayflies), small fish, crustaceans, aquatic worms, molluscs (such as snails), spiders, and seeds.